Any dumbass knows that the nutrition and diets for Muay Thai fighters are almost completely different than the eating habits of everyday people.

 Personally I feel rushed into making a decision and usually end up making a poor, unhealthy choice for my meal if I don’t have it already planned.

-One of the best things you can do to improve your muay thai nutrition is to stock your refrigerator and pantry with healthy foods!
+One of the best things you can do to improve your nutrition is to stock your refrigerator and pantry with healthy foods!
 Having loads of healthy food and zero crap food will help you control those late night munchies.
-If you don’t have your house stocked with cookies and twinkies (RIP), you don’t have to worry about binge eating unhealthy foods!
+If you don’t have your house stocked with cookies and Twinkies (RIP), you don’t have to worry about binge eating unhealthy foods!
 This strategy will force you to make a salad or munch on a handful of fruits or vegetables.

 What should you stock your fridge and pantry with?

 Typically you want to shop using the perimeter of the grocery store – that’s where the healthiest ingredients and snacks are.
 The outer part of the store usually contains fruits, vegetables, meat, poultry, frozen fruits and vegetables, spices and oils.